redis/redis-doc/topics/memory-optimization.md

 I don't have to care?
 There are two reasons: one is that we tend to make trade offs explicit, and this is a clear tradeoff between many things: CPU, memory, max element size.
-The second is that the top level key space must support a lot of interesting things like expires, LRU informations, and so forth so it is not practical to do this in a general way.
+The second is that the top level key space must support a lot of interesting things like expires, LRU data, and so forth so it is not practical to do this in a general way.

 But the Redis Way is that the user must understand how things work so that